-Level 2 chargers can add 12 to 80 miles of range per hour, depending on the rating of the charger.
+Home chargers are assumed to be either Level 1 (e.g., a standard 120V outlet) or Level 2, which requires a dedicated 208-240V circuit but can reduce charging times and provide flexibility to coincide with utility designated charging periods.
+Level 1 chargers can only add about 3 to 5 miles of range per hour, while Level 2 chargers can add 12 to 80 miles of range per hour, depending on the rating of the charger.
 For public charging, two types of chargers were modeled - public Level 2 and DCFC ports, with the latter able to provide 150 to 350 kW of energy and the ability to replenish 3 to 20 miles of range per minute of charging.

-As of January 2023, there were 955 publicly accessible charging stations in New Jersey with a total of 1,867 public Level 2 ports and 823 DCFC ports (>50 kW).
-70 percent of these DCFC ports are Tesla superchargers that currently can be used only by Tesla owners.
-In New Jersey, there are only 247 DCFC ports fully available to any vehicle.
+As of September 2023, there were 1,226 publicly accessible charging stations in Illinois with a total of 2,261 public Level 2 ports and 932 DCFC ports (>50 kW).
+There are at least 46 fast-charging Tesla supercharger stations that currently can be used only by Tesla owners.
+In Illinois, there were only 289 DCFC ports fully available to any vehicle.